zjppdozen/Yuexuan_page2/content/_index.md

           location: University of Wisconsin-Madison
           date_start: '2022-07-01'
           date_end: '2022-03-31'
-          description: Dissertation work.
-Two-stage analyses.
-Using longitudinal data, the stage one analysis explored how self-reported socioeconomic status can modify the genetic propensity on later life cognition decline.
-The second stage analysis leveraged a natural experimental framework.
-It examined whether and how economic conditions during the critical period can modify the genetic propensity of AD on later life cognition decline using longitudinal questionnaire data, state-level macroeconomic administrative indicators, and geographical data.
+          description: Dissertation Work: Two-stage Analyses.
+In the first stage analysis, this study utilized longitudinal data to investigate the influence of self-reported socioeconomic status on the genetic predisposition for cognitive decline in later life.
+The second stage analysis employed a natural experimental framework to examine the extent to which economic conditions during the critical period can modify the genetic predisposition for Alzheimer's disease and its impact on cognitive decline in later life.
+This investigation was conducted using longitudinal questionnaire data, state-level macroeconomic administrative indicators, and geographical data.
         - title: Mid-to-Late Life Healthy Lifestyle Modifies Genetic Risk for Longitudinal Cognitive Aging among Asymptomatic Individuals from the Wisconsin Registry for Alzheimer’s Prevention
           company: With Corinne Engelman and Jason Fletcher
           company_url: ''